Menu

 There are ways to set aside a protected portion of your home equity.

 Most types of equity release and lifetime mortgages at 55 products apply compound interest.
-How much interest you pay depends on the capital the interest is applied to and the length of time the plan is in place.
+The amount of interest you pay depends on the capital to which the interest is applied and the length of time the plan is in place.
 As these are lifetime mortgages, the longer you live, the more expensive they become.

-Certain types of equity release plans for pensioners looking to set aside some of their estate for their family can use drawdown.
+Certain types of equity release plans enable pensioners to set aside a portion of their estate for their families through drawdown.
 With these, the interest only applies to the cash taken and not the funds left on reserve.
-The minimum withdrawal on a first advance is usually £10,000.
-Some firms do have higher minimum lump sums.
+The minimum withdrawal on a first advance is usually £10,000, but some firms have higher minimum lump sums.

 By using a drawdown facility, only the cash advanced to you accrues interest.
-You could be approved for £50,000, release £10,000, keeping £40,000 available for future borrowing if you need it, and the interest would apply to the £10,000 you released.
-This can help keep the costs of interest down.
+You could be approved for £50,000, release £10,000, and keep £40,000 available for future borrowing if needed.
+The interest would apply to the £10,000 you released.
+This can help keep interest costs down.

-Another way to protect a portion of your home equity is with inheritance protection available with specialist lenders.
-Whatever portion of your home equity you’d like to protect, it needs to be under the LTV (loan to value) the lender will approve you for.
-The older you are, the higher LTVs are, and the lower the interest rates are too.
+Another way to protect a portion of your home equity is through inheritance protection, which is available with specialist lenders.
+Whatever portion of your home equity you’d like to protect needs to be under the LTV (loan-to-value) for which the lender will approve you.
+The older you are, the higher your LTVs and the lower the interest rates.

 How Equity Release Affects Pension Credits